alscotty/crypto_price_tracker/README.md

    ```bash
    npm run dev
    ```
 This will run the project in development mode.
-Open http://localhost:3000 in your browser to view it.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view it.

 ### Simulated Trades
 - Use the interface to "buy" or "sell" virtual crypto assets.
 - Track your trade history and portfolio value over time.
 - This feature is purely for testing and simulation purposes—no real transactions are made.

 ## Roadmap
-- Fetch live crypto prices from Coinbase WebSocket API
-- Display prices on a live graph
-- Add simulated trading functionality
-- Implement algorithmic trading tests
+- Implement algorithmic trading tests.
-- Expand to include multiple cryptocurrencies
+- Expand to include multiple cryptocurrencies.
-- Add historical data visualization
+- Add historical data visualization.

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository, make changes, and submit a pull request.